rur/good/README.md

     $ good page ./portal mynewpage --starter ./portal/my-page-starter

-## Building Pages
+## Building GUIs

-> We plan to add a web console in v2
+> We'll add a web console in the next version
 >
->_– Opimistic BE Developer_
+>_– Backend Developer_

-With this scaffolding tool, we hope to make GUI development more enjoyable and approachable for Backend devs.
+Our mission is to make GUI development more enjoyable and approachable for backend developers in the following ways:

-* Quick-start boilerplate for dashboard layouts:
+* Include boilerplate templates for a server console:
-  * Get set up with a suitable CSS framework
+  * Use a suitable CSS tookit
-  * Functioning examples, share starter templates
+  * Functioning examples with the starter templates
 * Code generation with [TOML](https://toml.io/en/) config:
-  * Make full use of the compiler
+  * Generate 'plumbing' code
-  * Unify config for routing, templates and dispatch
+  * Make use of the compiler
 * Minimize logic outside of Golang
   * Server-side rendering
-  * Use existing project code directly
+  * Use existing Golang code directly

-### TOML Routemaps
+### TOML Routemap Layouts

 Routemaps combine code generation with a familiar approach to HTML templating.
 The `good routes` command reads this config and generates plumbing code.

-This sample has two endpoints; dive into the scaffold to see more.
+This sample has two endpoints; try out the scaffold to see more examples.

 ```TOML
 _ref = "base"